5 Cozy, Spicy Mulled Wine Recipes to Warm Up Your Winter

 1. In a large saucepan, combine all ingredients.

-2. Bring to a simmer over medium-low heat, stirring to dissolve sugar.
+2. Bring to a simmer over medium-low heat, stirring to dissolve the sugar.
 Reduce the heat to low.

 3. Simmer for three hours.
 Strain into mugs.